+Application form

-Application form Section E - Conflict of interest
+Section D - Conflict

+of interest

 A conflict of interest means a conflict between a public duty and private and/or personal interests.
 Personal interests may be financial or relate to family, friends or associates.
 Conflicts of interest may be actual, potential or perceived.
 A conflict of interest may happen at any stage during the recruitment process.
-You are responsible for advising the Public Service Commission immediately if you believe there is a possible conflict of interest.
+You are responsible for advising Te Kawa Mataaho immediately if you believe there is a possible conflict of interest.
 Please note that this will not invalidate your application but will be taken into consideration.

-The Public Service Commission produces model standards on the Public Service Commissioner's minimum expectations for staff and organisations in the Public Service to support the effective reporting and management of conflicts of interests.
+Te Kawa Mataaho produces model standards on the Public Service Commissioner's minimum expectations for staff and organisations in the Public Service to support the effective reporting and management of conflicts of interests.
 These standards should be read alongside other relevant rules and standards including the Office of the Auditor-General's Managing conflicts of interest: A guide for the public sector.